HaomingChen1998/Portfolio-Project/Learning Note/Machine Learning & Statistics/README.md

 1. Order all the values in the data set from smallest to largest.
 2. Index = (total_number_of_values * percentile_in_decimal_form).
-- Ex:
+- Example:
   - If you have 10 pieces of data or values in the data set, number_of_values = 10.
   - If you want to find the 25th percentile, percentile_in_decimal_form = 0.25
 3. If index is WHOLE number:
   - Count the values in your data until you reach the index.
 The kth percentile is the average of that corresponding value in your data and the value that directly follows it.
 4. If index is Decimal number:
   - Count the values in your data until you reach the index.
 The corresponding value in your data set is the kth percentile.

 **<small>Meaning**<small>